 She is an experienced educator and mental health therapist, with more than 20 years of clinical experience in mental health.
 She has worked in a variety of mental health settings in the UK, West Africa and Brazil.
 Her specialisms include Motivational Interviewing, Systemic Family Therapy, Mindfulness-based Stress Reduction (MBSR) and Cognitive Behavioural Therapy.

 Ingrid worked as a Senior Lecturer in Occupational Therapy at London South Bank University, School of Health and Social Care.
 Prior to this, she worked at Brunel University as a Lecturer in Occupational Therapy, within the Department of Clinical Sciences, Division of Occupational Therapy and Community Nursing.
 She has experience in coordinating course programmes, module leadership, PhD and MSc supervision.

 Member of the Health Education Research Enterprise (HERE) Group, Psychological and Cognitive Research Group, HSCE Applied Health and Social Care Research Center and the School of Nursing Research Hub.
 Ingrid publishes in national and international journals, presents at national and international conferences, and has been successful in obtaining grants.
-She is a reviewer for the Journal of Occupational Science and Scandinavian Journal of Psychology.
+She is a reviewer for the Mental Health Review Journal, Nursing Standards, Journal of Occupational Science and Scandinavian Journal of Psychology.

 Senior Lecturer Mental Health Nursing